 What is Bad Credit?

 Your credit may not be as bad as you think.
 If you’ve been told that your credit ruined your chances of getting a loan, make sure it’s true.
 There may be errors on your credit report.
-Once those are fixed, things may look very different to lenders.
+Once those errors are fixed, things may look very different to lenders.

 Visit Credit Unions